quicwg/base-drafts/draft-ietf-quic-transport.md

 still authenticated by the receiver, so as to thwart any packet injection or manipulation by third parties.
-Some early handshake packets, such as the Version Negotiation packet, are not encrypted, but information sent in these unencrypted handshake packets is later verified under crypto cover.
+Some early handshake packets, such as the Version Negotiation packet, are not encrypted, but information sent in these unencrypted handshake packets is later verified as part of cryptographic processing.

 PUBLIC_RESET packets that reset a connection are currently not authenticated.